-To date, this has not been introduced in Northern Ireland.
-This information is provided for information purposes only.
+This information is provided for planning purposes only.

 What benefits are being replaced by Universal Credit?